canada-ca/design-system/style-guide/update-history.md

 title: "Update history for the Canada.ca Content Style Guide"
 ---
 <p>This list contains all changes made to the Canada.ca Content Style Guide since May 25, 2023.</p>
+<h2>August 6, 2024</h2>
+<ul><li>We have updated section 2.0 Plain language to better align with the plain language standard developed through the International Organization for Standardization (ISO).
+This update was done in collaboration with plain language experts and communications professionals from across the Government of Canada.</li></ul>
 <h2>February 9, 2024</h2>
 <ul class="mrgn-tp-lg">
    <li>as of January 2024, <cite>The Canadian Style</cite> and <cite>Le guide du rédacteur</cite> were archived, with their content integrated into <a href="https://www.noslangues-ourlanguages.gc.ca/en/writing-tips-plus/index-eng"><cite>Writing Tips Plus</cite></a> and the <span lang=fr><a href="https://www.noslangues-ourlanguages.gc.ca/fr/cles-de-la-redaction/index-fra"><cite>Clés de la rédaction</cite></a></span>.
 We’ve updated references and links in the following sections:</li>